To Understand Health Cancer Prevention, We Must Understand Causes, Risks, and How Cancer Survives

 - Move to an area with minimal pesticide and herbicide usage.

 - Drink filtered chemical free water.
-Spring water has the least amount of contaminants but still has traces of carcinogens that can still add up in your system.
-Read our recommendation on the only 2 water filters to filter spring water.
+Spring water has the least amount of contaminants but still has traces of carcinogens that can still add up in your system such as arsenic which is naturally found in the environment.
+Learn more about bottled water and water filter solutions here.

 - Bathe in clean filtered water.
 Your skin is porous.
 Cancer-causing agents can be absorbed by your skin.
 Learn how to filter your shower and bath water.